-The student-faculty disciplinary committee hears student conduct cases that are referred to the committee by any student, faculty member or administrator, and traffic, parking and smoking violations that are referred to the committee by the director of plant management.
+The student-faculty disciplinary committee hears student conduct cases that are referred to the committee by any student or employee, and traffic, parking and smoking violations that are referred to the committee by the director of plant management.
 The membership of the student-faculty disciplinary committee consists of the president and vice president of the student government association, two full-time faculty members appointed for two-year staggered terms by the faculty council and the director of student activities, who serves as chairperson.
 Student members hold office for one year, but they may be reappointed.
 Vacancies that occur in the middle of the year are filled by the student government association for student members and by the faculty council for faculty members.
 The support staff council appoints a support staff member to serve on this committee when traffic, parking and smoking violations are on the agenda.

 The committee chairperson receives referrals of cases in a written communication that includes the person's name and the specific offense with which he or she is being charged.
 By a majority vote of the membership, the committee may decide either to hear the case, to dismiss it without a hearing or, in matters not covered by present statute, refer the case elsewhere for action.
 If the committee decides to hear the case, it informs the student, in writing, of the charges against him or her and of the date set for the hearing.
+Once notified, the student must indicate whether or not he or she intends to attend the hearing.
+If the student is unable to attend on the specified date, he or she can request the hearing to be rescheduled.
+If the student fails to appear on the hearing date, the proceedings continue and the case is heard in abstentia.
 Students and Wor-Wic employees who have information relevant to the case must appear before the committee to provide this information if they are requested to do so.
 The person making the charge appears before the committee as the plaintiff.
-The hearing is open to members of the studentfaculty disciplinary committee, the student, the person making the charge, the director of retention and student success and witnesses for the student or student-faculty disciplinary committee.
-A witness must be able to offer specific information relevant to the charge in order to be heard by the studentfaculty disciplinary committee.
+The hearing is open to members of the student-faculty disciplinary committee, the student, the person making the charge, the director of retention and student success and witnesses for the student or student-faculty disciplinary committee.
+A witness must be able to offer specific information relevant to the charge in order to be heard by the student-faculty disciplinary committee.
 The committee votes by secret ballot.
 A majority vote of the membership is necessary for a conviction, with the chairperson voting in case of a tie.
 The decision of the committee is put in writing by the chairperson and implemented by the appropriate college official.
 The written decision does not include an indication of how individual committee members voted, but it does provide for minority opinions.